dpersing/ada-a11y-intro/a11y-presentation.md

 Here are some examples!

 * `role` indicates the element's role on the page.
 In this case, we have a navigation group, which most newer screen readers will be able to identify.
-* `aria-labelledby` will help tie a clear relationship between, say, shorts and their bottoms category.
+* `aria-labelledby` will help tie a clear relationship between things that are in groups or hierarchies.

 ```
 <nav role="navigation">